Credit Union Membership Frequently Asked Questions

 Household family members: Persons living in the same residence, maintaining a single economic unit.

-If you are an employee of one of the companies in our Field of Membership or you Live/Work in Grafton or Coos County, NH or Caledonia or Essex County, VT, you are eligible to join NLCU.
+If you are an employee of one of the companies in our Field of Membership or you Live/Work in Grafton, Sullivan or Cheshire County, NH or Caledonia, Essex, Windham, Windsor or Orange County, VT, you are eligible to join NLCU.
 Learn more about Membership Eligibility.

 Banks are for-profit companies that exist to generate high levels of profit for their stockholders.
 Bank stockholders elect a paid board of directors to run the bank and to financially benefit stockholders, not the bank's depositors.
 Credit unions are not-for-profit organizations that were founded on the idea of "people helping people".
 They are member-owned and exist to serve their members, with a volunteer board of directors.